Frequently Asked Questions

 Am I allowed to paint my room or hang curtains/posters?

-Painting is not allowed; however, decorations are allowed as longs as they are not permanent or cause any damage to the walls, furniture, windows, etc.
+Painting is not allowed; however, decorations are allowed as longs as they are not permanent or cause any damage to the walls, furniture, windows, etc. Curtains are allowed but must meet the following reqeriments: only store bought, flame retardant curtains or drapes and can only be hung in front of the window.

 Safety and Security